Step 5: Configure Network Interface Details in the Insight Platform

 Your post-deployment network sensor management page will display individual cards for each network sensor host that has reported back to the Insight platform.
 Assuming that your network sensor host NICs are properly connected to your network traffic source and a general network port, you’ll see a card for your new network sensor here with the green “Online” flag.
 Network sensors that still need a network traffic source NIC designation will also display a yellow “Initialize” state.

-- Browse to the card of the network sensor you want to configure.
-If desired, adjust the name of the network sensor with the provided field.
+- Browse to the card of the network sensor that you want to configure and, if necessary, edit the name of the network sensor in the provided field.

 After saving your network sensor configuration in the Insight platform, your network sensor host will download the configuration details, start the sensor, and begin to monitor your network traffic.